nakschou/hardware-accelerators-site/public/content/technical-report.md

 The central operation behind AI operations today is floating-point (fp) multiplication — any advancements in efficiency for this algorithm would increase efficiency across the board in the AI world.
 We recently found a paper by Luo and Sun outlining a classic speed-for-accuracy trade-off that does fp multiplication in linear time rather than quadratic (O(n^2)).
 In other words, it promises high efficiency gains while claiming the loss in accuracy is minimal enough not to affect outputs.

-Our project implements both the industry standard IEEE-754 algorithm and lmul algorithm in hardware.
+Our project implements both the industry standard IEEE-754 algorithm and L-Mul algorithm in hardware.
 Specifically, we've trained a classification model (MNIST) and will be running it through both hardware simulators to validate the paper's claims and measure the energy savings.

 ## Background